 Janice: Orlando SSAT course instructor

-...Psychology from Baker College in 2011.
+...2011.
 Since graduation, I have worked for various companies scoring standardized tests, which gives me a unique insight into preparing students for these tests.
 I have tutored all ages in English writing/grammar/reading and believe that keeping learning fun is the most effective approach.
-I enjoy seeing students experience "ah-ha" moments and will do everything I can to make it happen for each student with the perfect mixture of fun and...
+I enjoy seeing students experience "ah-ha" moments and will do everything I can to make it happen for each student with the perfect mixture of fun and seriousness.
+English is my favorite...

 Education & Certification